brahmafear/MySensors_Node/README.md

 **GPIO Input**

 MySensors_Node_Sensor_Gpio_In takes either 8 or 6 initialization parameters.
+Suitable
+for PIR motion sensors, door/window sensors, ....
   * Sensor ID -- the child id of this sensor / actuator
   * Sensor type -- the type from MySensors library, defaults to S_MOTION
   * Message type -- the message type associated with above type, defaults to V_TRIPPED